All Episodes

 I want you to hear.

-I had to laugh, by the way, when Carl Levin with those glasses down there on the bridge of his nose like this, starts talking about his fear that people's medical records will be looked at.
+I had to laugh, by the way, when Carl Levin, with those glasses down there on the bridge of his nose like this, starts talking about his fear that people's medical records will be looked at.

-You see that?
+Did you see that?

 Hear all these guys all concerned about invasion of privacy and medical records and so forth, and lo and behold, when it comes to me, I don't have any such privacy.

-They want not only to talk get my medical records, but demand that my doctors give up my doctor-patient privilege.
+They want not only to talk to get my medical records, but demand that my doctors give up my doctor-patient privilege.

 These guys are such hypocrites.